 Section 8.
-A secret ballot may be requested by any member of the Senate, but can be overturned by two-thirds of the majority.
+A secret ballot may be requested by any member of the Senate, but may be overturned by two-thirds of the majority.

 Section 1.
 Committees shall conduct research, hold hearings and submit reports and recommendations to the Senate for concurrence.
 Meetings of all committees, except when in executive session, shall be open to the faculty.
 Committees may invite guests to address the committee and participate in discussion, but such guests may be excluded during the deliberations of the committee.

 Section 2.
 Actions of the Senate shall be forwarded to the President of Rio Hondo College.
-If the President wishes to present his/her views on the matter, he/she may submit a written report to the Senate or be invited to address the Senate in person.
+If the College President wishes to present views on any matter, a written report may be submitted to the Senate or an invitation to address the Senate in person may be requested.
 Following any communication with the President, the Senate may request that its recommendations be transmitted directly to the Board of Trustees, or take whatever action it deems appropriate.
-The Executive Committee shall determine who will address the Board of Trustees on behalf of the Senate.
+The Executive Council shall determine who will address the Board of Trustees on behalf of the Senate.

 Section 3.
-At least one member of the Executive Committee of the Senate or an alternate designated by the President shall attend each meeting of the Board of Trustees.
+At least one member of the Executive Council of the Senate or an alternate designated by the President shall attend each meeting of the Board of Trustees.

 Section 1.
 Amendments to this Constitution may be proposed by a vote of two-thirds of the Senate, or by a petition signed by a twenty-five percent (25%) of the faculty.

 Section 2.
-Amendments shall become effective when ratified by a vote of two-thirds of the Senators.
+Amendments shall become effective when ratified by a vote of two-thirds of the Senator membership.

 Section 3.
 Proposed amendments shall be provided to Senators prior to meetings where a vote is to take place.

 Section 4.
-The Executive Committee of the Senate shall set the date for ratification.
+The Executive Council of the Senate shall set the date for ratification.

 Section 5.
-Amendments require that any changes be approved for first and second readings in two separate meeting of the Senate.
+Amendments require that any changes be approved for first and second readings in two separate meetings of the Senate.

 Article VII: RECALL

 Section 1.
-Any Senator may be recalled by a two-thirds majority vote of the faculty in his/her division.
+Any Senator may be recalled by a two-thirds majority vote of the faculty in that Division.